Movie theater: Terminology

-A movie theater is usually called cinema in Anglophone countries outside North America.
+A movie theater is usually called a cinema in Anglophone countries outside North America.
 Other terms for the venue include movie house, film house, film theater, or picture house.
 In the US, theater has long been the preferred spelling, while in the UK, Australia, Canada, and elsewhere it is theatre.
 (Note: Originally spelled theatre and teatre. (c.
 1380), from around 1550 to 1700 or later, the most common spelling was theater.
 Between 1720 and 1750, theater was dropped in British English, but was either retained or revived in American English (Oxford English Dictionary, 2nd edition, 2009, CD-ROM: ISBN 9780199563838).
 Recent dictionaries of American English list theatre as a less common variant, e.g., Random House Webster's College Dictionary (1991); The American Heritage Dictionary of the English Language, 4th edition (2006); New Oxford American Dictionary, third edition (2010); Merriam-Webster Dictionary (2011) .)

 However, some American theaters opt to use the British spelling in their own names, a practice supported by Cinema United, while apart from Anglophone North America most English-speaking countries use the term cinema /ˈsɪnɪmə/, alternatively spelled and pronounced kinema /ˈkɪnɪmə/.
 The latter terms, as well as their derivative adjectives "cinematic" and "kinematic", ultimately derive from Greek κίνημα, κινήματος (kinema, kinematos)—"movement, motion".
 The word "cinema" is borrowed from the French cinéma, an abbreviation of cinématographe, a term coined by the Lumière brothers in the 1890s, from Ancient Greek meaning "recording movement".
 Apart from the usage discussed in this article, the word is also used to refer to the film industry, the overall art form; or filmmaking.
 In the countries where "cinema" is used to refer to the venue, the word "theatre" is usually reserved for live performance venues.

 The etymology of the term "movie theater" involves the term "movie", which is a "shortened form of moving picture in the cinematographic sense" that was first used in 1896 and "theater", which originated in the "...late 14c., [meaning an] open air place in ancient times for viewing spectacles and plays".
 The term "theater" comes from the Old French word "theatre", from the 12th century and "...directly from Latin theatrum [which meant] 'play-house, theater; stage; spectators in a theater'", which in turn came from the Greek word "theatron", which meant "theater; the people in the theater; a show, a spectacle", [or] literally "place for viewing".
 The use of the word "theatre" to mean a "building where plays are shown" dates from the 1570s in the English language.

 Colloquial expressions, mostly applied to motion pictures and motion picture theaters collectively, include the silver screen (formerly sometimes sheet) and the big screen (contrasted with the smaller screen of a television set).
-Specific to North American term is the movies, while specific terms in the UK are the pictures, the flicks, and for the facility itself the flea pit (or fleapit).
+Specific to North America is the movies, while specific terms in the UK are the pictures, the flicks, and for the facility itself the flea pit (or fleapit).
 A "screening room" is a small theater, often a private one, such as for the use of those involved in the production of motion pictures or in a large private residence.